ksooo/service.kodi-fritzbox-callmonitor/README.md

    * get contact names from FritzBox phone book (requires password in addon-settings) and some contact images (also from google contacts)
    * lower volume while ringing
    * get contact names from klicktel.de
+   * get contact images from fritzbox, google or any directory

 #### Tested-to-work-With: